Loosu ponnu: History and terminology

-According to critic Baradwaj Rangan, the loosu ponnu trope emerged in an era where Tamil filmmakers began casting North Indian women, who did not know Tamil, in leading roles; due to their lip syncing not being perfect (their lines would be dubbed over by others), wild gesticulation and their emotional reactions seeming unusual, "all of this ended up making them look like mad people".
+According to writer and critic Baradwaj Rangan, the 'loosu ponnu' trope emerged in an era where Tamil filmmakers began casting North Indian women, who could not speak Tamil, in leading roles; due to their lip syncing not being perfect (their lines would be dubbed over by others), wild gesticulation and their emotional reactions seeming unusual, "all of this ended up making them look like mad people".

 Characteristics

 Loosu ponnus are typically depicted as being bubbly, naïve, childish, lacking professional ambition, having easily detachable ties with their families, and showing unquestioning devotion to heroic males once they fall in love with them.
 They are also depicted as angelic, in need of constant rescuing, and incapable of doing even simple things in life.
 Very often, their "cuteness" is directly proportional to how insane their actions may seem to viewers.

 Examples

 Known loosu ponnu characters in Tamil films are: